How to Attract and Retain Young Employees

 So, now that we know who we're working with, here are some ways of how to attract and retain millennial employees, along with Gen Z.

 Considering the values that younger employees prioritize, employers should work to create an ideal culture that attracts these two generations.
 Adopting innovative benefits programs are a great way to do this, as they give a first look to potential employees about what a company’s culture will be like.
-The following are types of benefits programs that can give an organization a competitive advantage in the job market.
+The following are types of benefits programs that can give an organization a competitive advantage in young employee retention.

 Employee wellness programs do not have an official definition.
 They can include individual benefits that relate to the five elements of wellbeing: social, career, physical, community, and financial.
 To keep up with competitive job markets, an employee wellness program has quickly grown from a nice to have to a strategic necessity.